enormandeau/stacks_workflow/README.md

   - Impute within each differentiable group
   - Assign genotypes randomly using observed genotype frequencies

+- Build a standardized paragraphs and table to report SNP generation and filtration parameters and remaining SNPs for each step.

 ### Running into problems

 1. Consider joining the [STACKS Google